T

 Granville Island

-A vibrant hub of artisan shops, food markets, and street performers.
-Wander through the Public Market, browse unique crafts, and soak in the lively atmosphere of this pedestrian-friendly island.
+A vibrant hub of artisan shops, food markets, galleries, and street performers.
+Explore the Public Market for local delicacies, unique crafts, and a lively atmosphere.

 • Take the Aquabus ferry for a scenic ride to the island.

-Take a public bus or the Aquabus ferry from near Stanley Park.
+Take the Aquabus from near Stanley Park or a short taxi/rideshare.

 4. Evening